 Program Assessment

-Program-level student learning outcomes assessment reporting is on a two – three year cycle which allows us to document and demonstrate URI’s commitment to uncovering ways to improve by understanding student learning and achievement: knowing what URI students know and can demonstrate.
-Programs are assigned to one of two reporting groups: Cohort I (even years) or Cohort II (odd years).
-The cohort list provides a quick reference for the timeline for program reporting due dates.
-All reports are due at graduation per the faculty contract.
+Undergraduate programs are assigned to one of two reporting groups: Cohort I (even years) or Cohort II (odd years).
+The undergrad cohort list provides a quick reference for the timeline of program reporting due dates.
+All reports are due at graduation per the faculty contract; extensions are available.

-Quick Tip: Criteria and Guidelines for A Well Developed Program Assessment Report
+Quick Tip: Criteria and Guidelines for A Well Developed Program Assessment Report (Example: New Assessment Work, Section 1)

-Reporting by Program Type
+Reporting by Program Type:

 *Note: Report templates should include the URL that links to the student learning outcomes published on the program website.
 This is required by NECHE, the University’s regional accreditor.